-Our Destiny 2 Shadowkeep guide contains everything we know so far about The Shadowkeep DLC, including a release date, activities, raid and more.
+Our Destiny 2 Shadowkeep guide contains everything you need to know about The Shadowkeep DLC, including its activities, raid and more.

 Destiny 2’s big Fall expansion sees the return of Eris Morn and a fan favourite planet, the Moon.

-In a similar vein to Forsaken, the Shadowkeep will be another huge content drop for Destiny 2 and offer comprehensive reworks to some of the game’s key systems.
+In a similar vein to Forsaken, Shadowkeep's another huge content drop for Destiny 2 and offers comprehensive reworks to some of the game’s key systems.

-There’s a lot to take in, so we’ve put together a guide on everything that’s arriving with Shadowkeep and will continue to update this page as more information is revealed in the future.
+There’s a lot to take in, so we’ve put together a guide on everything that’s arrived with Shadowkeep as well as links to content which will help you conquer everything it has to offer.

 Need help with something specific?
 Use the following links to jump straight into what you're after!